 - Each submission must state on its front page at the top right, the requested Track (number and title) and the Session format (Competitive, Interactive, or Panel Discussion).

 - Each submission must include an abstract, not to exceed 200 words, that summarizes the manuscript or panel discussion.
 This abstract will appear in the Conference App and the Conference Proceedings, if your submission is accepted to the conference.

 - Only submissions made through our official online submission portal will be reviewed for potential inclusion in the conference.
 Only PDF and Word files will be accepted.

-- For any issues not addressed in this submission guide, please consult the conference frequently asked questions: AIB 2022 FAQ .
+- For any issues not addressed in this submission guide, please consult the AIB 2023 FAQ .
 If that fails, you may contact us directly.

 NOTE: There are also specific guidelines depending on the type of submission (Competitive, Interactive, or Panel Discussion).
 Please refer to the “Type of Sessions” section above for those additional guidelines.